-The Fear of COVID-19 scale (FCV-19) was designed by Ahorsu et al. (2020) and includes seven items (e.g., "I cannot sleep because I am worried about getting COVID-19"), scored on a 5-point Likert response ranging from 1 (strongly disagree) to 5 (strongly agree).
-The scale has both English and Persian original versions.
-The possible scores of this scale vary between 7 and 35, and a higher score indicates greater fear of COVID-19.19 The internal consistency (Cronbach alpha=0.82) and stability (ICC=0.72) of the Persian version of this scale have been confirmed.
+The Fear of COVID-19 scale (FCV-19) was designed by Ahorsu et al. (2020) and includes seven items (e.g. "I cannot sleep because I am worried about getting COVID-19"), scored on a 5-point Likert response ranging from 1 (strongly disagree) to 5 (strongly agree) and gas English and Persian original version.
+The possible scores of this scale vary between 7 and 35 and a higher score presents greater fear of COVID-19.19 Internal consistency (Cronbach alpha = 0.82) and stability (ICC = 0.72) of the Persian version of this scale has been confirmed.